koyagabriel/shopify-product-uploader/README.md

 9. To start the scheduled background job, run `bundle exec sidekiq`.
 10. The background job will then run hourly.
 11. To visually see the scheduled jobs, visit the route `/sidekiq` on your browser.

+### Note:
+If you need to run the product upload process just once outside of sidekiq, run the rake task command `rake shopify:upload_product`.

+### Developer
+Koya Adegboyega.